-The shoebill (Balaeniceps rex) looks like a bird that belongs in the prehistoric age.
+The shoebill (Balaeniceps rex) looks like it belongs in the prehistoric age.
 Found in the marshes of East Africa, the shoebill is classified as vulnerable and is a bucket-list sighting for any avid birder.

 Here are seven reasons to love this big bird:

 1. They may be big, but they can fly if they want to.
-Granted, shoebills don’t fly very far, and long flights are rare, but flying is no mean feat considering they can grow up to 1.5m tall and can weigh up to 7kg!
+Granted, shoebills don’t fly very far or very often, but flying is no mean feat considering they can grow up to 1.5m tall and weigh up to 7kg!

 2. Shoebills eat fish that look almost as prehistoric as they do!
 Although shoebills have been known to gulp down other birds, baby crocodiles, frogs, terrapins, water snakes and even small mammals, the lungfish is their staple diet.